kohkimakimoto/crun/README.md

 ### Hook Handlers

 Crun runs arbitrary scripts with some hook handlers.
-In the following example, it appends a post handler which is executed when your command finish.
+In the following example, it appends a post handler which is executed when your command finishes.

 ```
 $ crun --post /path/to/posthandler.sh -- /path/to/yourcommand [...]